What is the test for defamatory language in a letter to the board of directors of CCNH?

 How have the courts interpreted privilege in letters between solicitor and client?
 (New Brunswick, Canada)

-What is the effect of damage assessment for an employee who was terminated without notice?
+What is the standard of review for a decision by an arbitrator?
 (New Brunswick, Canada)

-What is the test for the relevance of a question at an Examination for Discovery?
+What is the test for submitting or attorning to a foreign court?
 (New Brunswick, Canada)

-What is the test for a full or partial remission of arrears in a disability case?
+What is the "best interests of the child" in a custody dispute?
 (New Brunswick, Canada)

 X